Idea

 Misinformation

-While all people definitely have a longer attention span than a goldfish, we are still limited and must abide by the human limitations of cognitive load.
-When too much information is put into training, it risks becoming disjointed and overwhelming.
-That will quickly make people lose focus and interest.
+While everyone has a longer attention span than a goldfish, we’re still limited and must abide by the human limitations of cognitive load.
+When too much information is put into training, it risks becoming disjointed and overwhelming, which will quickly cause people to lose focus and interest.

 Good content will be used and enjoyed when it’s relevant to employees because, in training, relevance is king.
-That ensures what employees are learning can be connected back to their work.
-That will make it automatically engaging and interesting.
-Training that has nothing in it for employees will never be engaging no matter how many bells and whistles or interactions you put into it.
+Relevance ensures that what employees are learning can be connected to their work, making it automatically engaging and interesting.
+Training that has nothing in it for employees will never be engaging, no matter how many bells and whistles or interactions you put into it.

-Now it’s time to take a deeper look into what the problem is with loading too much into training.
+Now it’s time to look deeper into the problem of loading too much into training.

-You may have guessed it already, but the biggest problem with training overload (including content overload in eLearning too!) is that nothing is important if everything is important.
-Overload means that there’s simply too much information for someone to process and remember.
-It becomes overwhelming and very little is remembered.
+You may have guessed it already, but the biggest problem with training overload (including content overload in eLearning) is that nothing is important if everything is important.
+Overload means too much information for someone to process and remember.
+It becomes overwhelming, and very little is remembered.

-I was a big daydreamer in my grade school days so I’m all too familiar with distractions when learning.
+I was a big daydreamer in grade school, so I’m all too familiar with distractions when learning.

-There have been many studies about how much a person can remember.
-While there’s no specific number, time, or quantity of information, it’s safe to say that for training where the content is heavy, anything more than 20 minutes is risking going in one ear and out the other.
-If the content is a bit lighter and easier to grasp in nature then you may be able to get away with 30 minutes.
+Many studies have been done about how much a person can remember.
+While there’s no specific number, time, or quantity of information, it’s safe to say that for training where the content is heavy, anything more than 20 minutes risks going in one ear and out the other.
+If the content is a bit lighter and easier to grasp, then you may get away with 30 minutes.

-In the world of learning science, this is often known as cognitive load theory.
+In learning science, this is often known as cognitive load theory.
 Meaning we only have so much memory to work with.
 There are tools instructional designers can use to maximize cognitive load, but for the most part, it’s still limited when learning new information.

 Nothing’s important if everything’s important.